YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 We're going to build a simple Elm application that will call an API to retrieve random Chuck Norris quotes.
 We'll also be able to register, log in, and access protected quotes with JSON Web Tokens.
 In doing so, we'll learn Elm basics like how to compose an app with a view and a model and how to update application state.
 In addition, we'll cover common real-world requirements, like implementing `HTTP` and using JavaScript interop to store data in `localStorage`.

 If you're [familiar with JavaScript but new to Elm](http://elm-lang.org/docs/from-javascript), the language might look a little strange at first--but once we start building, we'll learn how the [Elm Architecture](http://guide.elm-lang.org/architecture/index.html), [types](http://guide.elm-lang.org/types), and [clean syntax](http://elm-lang.org/docs/syntax) can really streamline development.
+This tutorial is structured to help JavaScript developers get started with Elm without assuming previous experience with other functional or strongly typed languages.

 ## Setup and Installation